tzamalisp/release-notes-generation-tool/README.md

 * handling the tool and its basic functionalities that have been implemented successfully during the GSoC 2019: https://github.com/tzamalisp/release-notes-generation-tool/wiki/01-Release-Notes-Generation-Tool-(RLGen)

-* setting up the configuration files for the Authentication Step and the Fields you want to search for in each query to the related Bug Tracking System: https://github.com/tzamalisp/release-notes-generation-tool/wiki/02-Configuration
+* setting up the configuration files for the Authentication Steps and the Fields you want to search for in each query to the related Issue Tracking System: https://github.com/tzamalisp/release-notes-generation-tool/wiki/02-Configuration

 * querying the Bugzilla API: https://github.com/tzamalisp/release-notes-generation-tool/wiki/03-Bugzilla-requester